-Cristina Molina is a visual artist who creates video installations that include still imagery and sculptural forms.
-Molina’s non linear, hypnotic works centralize female protagonists within historical, mythical, and autobiographical narratives.
-Molina’s artwork has been exhibited at venues such as the Museum of Contemporary Art North Miami, Makii Masaru Gallery Tokyo, Syros International Film Festival in Greece, Contemporary Art Center New Orleans, the Ogden Museum of Southern Art, and the New Orleans Museum of Art.
-She is a grantee of the National Association for Latino Arts and Culture and The Foundation for Contemporary Arts.
-Molina's work has been reviewed in art publications such as Burnaway and Art in America.
-Since 2014 Molina has been a member of the New Orleans artist-run gallery The Front where she regularly curates, exhibits her own artwork, and co-organizes The Front’s annual juried film festival.
+Cristina Molina is a visual artist who hails from Miami, FL and currently lives and works in New Orleans.
+Spanning video installation, performance, photography, sculpture and textile design, Molina’s work privileges female protagonists to explore themes related to origins, heritage, and personal mythology, and how they work in concert with natural and urban landscapes.
+Molina’s works have been most recently presented at the New Orleans Museum of Art, The Ogden Museum of Southern Art, The Polk Museum, and Syros International Film Festival.
+Her projects have been funded by the National Association for Latino Arts and Culture, The Foundation for Contemporary Arts and the National Endowment for the Arts.
+Recent reviews of Molina's work can be seen in publications such as Burnaway and Art in America.
+Since 2014 Molina has been a member of the New Orleans artist-run gallery, The Front where she regularly curates, exhibits her own artwork, and co-organizes The Front’s annual juried film festival.
 Cristina Molina is Associate Professor of New Media + Animation at Southeastern Louisiana University where she received the 2018 University-wide President’s Award for Excellence in Artistic Activity.

 Download a full CV here.